Average Electric Bill for Texas Residents

 2. Compare energy providers and plans.
 Use the free Choose Texas Power marketplace to find and compare current energy rates in your area.
 You can filter by rate type, provider, contract length, and more.

 3. Choose your plan and make the switch.
 Once you’ve found your new plan, Choose Texas Power will help you sign up either online or over the phone.
-From there, your new provider will coordinate with your old provider to transition without interrupting your service.
+From there, your new provider will coordinate with your old provider to switch your service without interruption.

 Call the number on your screen if you have questions about switching providers or need guidance from one of our energy experts.